Step away from the phone. Put down those coupons. Let’s talk through this.

 1. Preheat oven to 450°.

-2. Whisk water, oil, sugar, and yeast in a bowl.
+2. Add water, oil, and sugar in a bowl.
+Sprinkle yeast on top.
 Allow yeast to proof for 5 minutes.
+Yeast should be foamy when ready.
 (Still weary about yeast?
 I made a little video for you.)

 3. Pulse flours, parmesan, and salt in food processor until combined.